Topological defects

 .

-In the case of the 2D Bose-Einstein condensate, however, the integral over the defect density will be a unitless number equal to \(1\) if integrated over a defect node.
+In the case of the 2D Bose-Einstein condensate, however, the integral over the defect density will be a unitless number equal to charge_tolerance=0.2

 .